dvdsmpsn/dvdsmpsn.github.io/_posts/2021-12-09-how-to-convert-svg-to-png-on-macos-using-quicklook.md

 </svg>
 ```

 Note: When **scaling down**, you can skip this as QuickLook will scale down correctly.
-Skipping this while **scaling up** produces your image at it's original size in the top left hand corner of the resultant PNG.

 ### In terminal